 You did the right thing.
 You purchased a final expense insurance policy to take care of your burial expenses and leave some money to your spouse or surviving heirs upon your death.
 And, you feel good about the decision.
 It is a good one: you don’t want them to worry about paying for a funeral while grieving.
 Of course, you want to leave a legacy for your family as well.

 Several years later, you enter a nursing home.
 It was a surprise, because you were very healthy.
 Your spouse and your family spend assets to pay for your care.
 After spending a significant amount on nursing home costs, your spouse and children decide your assets have reached a limit where Medicaid will start to pay.
 Per state Medicaid law, you are required to list your remaining assets on the Medicaid application.
 A few weeks later, your spouse and children receive notice from Medicaid.
 Expecting for an approval, they are shocked when they learn the application is denied.
 The cash value in your final expense insurance policy will have to be used to pay for your nursing home care before Medicaid will pay.
-As a result, your spouse and children become very concerned, wondering what they will do now to pay for your burial expenses.
+As a result, your spouse and children become very concerned, wondering what they will do now to pay for your burial and final expenses.

 An All-Too-Common Situation

 This can be an all-too-common situation.
 You have good intentions and purchase a final expense insurance policy to pay for your burial expenses.
 What you did not realize is that Medicaid forces you to spend the cash value before it will pay.
 In fact, Medicaid forces cash value from any life insurance policy to pay for nursing home care.
 This is state Medicaid law.
 Generally, any asset in your name is used to pay for nursing home expenses.
 Assets include the cash value in a life insurance policy.
 Many people do not realize this until it is too late.